videojs/http-streaming/README.md

 ```

 Since MSE playback may be desirable on all browsers with some native support other than Safari, `overrideNative: !videojs.browser.IS_SAFARI` could be used.

+##### experimentalUseMMS
+* Type: `boolean`
+* can be used as an initialization option

+Use ManagedMediaSource when available.
+If both ManagedMediaSource and MediaSource are present, ManagedMediaSource would be used.
+This will only be effective if `ovrerideNative` is true, because currently the only browsers that implement ManagedMediaSource also have native support.
+Safari on iPhone 17.1 has ManagedMediaSource, as does Safari 17 on desktop and iPad.

+Currently, using this option will disable AirPlay.

 ##### playlistExclusionDuration
 * Type: `number`